See Nutshell in action!

 Looking to educate your reps at your next sales kickoff?
 Maybe you want to take time to celebrate last year’s wins or work to build stronger relationships between reps.
 These are all great goals!
 But if every single moment of your SKO is about the same topic, it will get stale—fast.

-Instead, plan multiple session types so that your team has a well-rounded experience that’s both fun and productive.
+As you create your sales kickoff agenda, plan multiple session types so that your team has a well-rounded experience that’s both fun and productive.
 Here are a few session types to include:

 There are plenty of other session types you can include in your SKO as well.
 When planning your event’s agenda, try to keep things fresh with a wide range of content.